-If you’re just checking in, I just got back from a wildly extravagant trip to the Bahamas that had me hanging out with celebrities and millionaires.
+I was just thinking back to a wildly extravagant trip I took to the Bahamas that had me hanging out with celebrities and millionaires.
 I didn’t expect it, but I had been planning something like this for awhile…

 The thing that I’m getting at here broham is that whatever you are doing in life, you have to build forgiveness into the land.
 Warren Buffet was once asked at a shareholders meeting why he kept 20 billion dollars in the bank.
 It’s not something that an investment company normally does so it’s a legitimate question.